FLMNH-MGCL/digitization/README.md

 ### Installation

-Although they are not quite ready for deployment, hese scripts will require [Python3](https://www.python.org/downloads/release/python-373/) to run, as well as a few extra Python modules.
+Although they are not quite ready for deployment, these scripts will require [Python3](https://www.python.org/downloads/release/python-373/) to run, as well as a few extra Python modules.
 We are in the process of creating a script to auto-install these dependencies for you, however, so the process will be as simple as:

 ```sh
 $ cd FLMNH/Batch_Image_Processing/Image_Scripts/